Modern Slavery Act | Smurfit Kappa

 The Unseen business hub will allow us to work with likeminded businesses that are committed to improving their approach to combat worker exploitation.
 This will allow us the opportunity to network, attend webinars and updates on UK and international legislation as well as access to unique helpline trend analysis, locally reviewing any issues arising near manufacturing facilities.

 The Group will not work with suppliers who do not share its commitment to combat slavery and human trafficking.
+We will ask suppliers to disclose relevant data in that regard directly or via a recognised organisation.

 We are committed to setting a clear objective and target of zero tolerance in relation to slavery and human trafficking in our supply chain and will measure suppliers’ performance against this.

-As part of our commitment of zero tolerance within our supply chain, we identify and mitigate risk, by completing audits of suppliers on a regular basis to assess and monitor potential risk areas.
+As part of our commitment of zero tolerance within our supply chain we identify and mitigate risk by completing audits of suppliers on a regular basis to assess and monitor potential risk areas.
 In doing this the primary focus will be on suppliers of SKG’s key materials and services.

-In terms of the most relevant sourcing categories, our key materials are paper and other wood fibre-based materials, starch, chemicals, inks, adhesives, and industrial tapes.
+In terms of the most relevant sourcing categories, our key materials are paper and other wood fibre-based materials, starch, chemicals, inks, adhesives and industrial tapes.
 These materials are used in our primary production process and form the basis for the packaging solutions that we deliver to our customers.

 Across the Group, we are explicitly communicating our expectations to our strategic suppliers to uphold our commitment to combatting slavery and human trafficking and are working with suppliers to develop similar compliance programmes within their own supply chains.
-In addition, suppliers will continue to be encouraged to disclose their assured data in accordance with Global Reporting Initiative, an independent institution whose mission is to provide a trusted and credible framework for sustainability reporting.

 Our Sustainable Sourcing

-Our sustainable sourcing programme started in 2010, and since then we have assessed over 400 suppliers, ensuring our key materials, goods and services are managed sustainably and meet our standards.
+Our sustainable sourcing programme started in 2010, and since then we have assessed over 437 suppliers, ensuring our key materials, goods and services are managed sustainably and meet our standards.

 We made modifications to our sustainable sourcing programme as a result of the introduction of the UK Modern Slavery Act including an increase in supplier screening on human rights.
 We broadened the scope of our supplier assessment, from Human Rights to Sustainable Development Goals (SDG’s), targeted at our suppliers of key materials.
-Confirmation of compliance with the Group’s Sustainable and Responsible Sourcing Policy, Supplier Code of Conduct and Modern Slavery Act Statement are one of the first steps in the onboarding of new suppliers.
-The SKG Modern Slavery Act Statement is available in eight languages, which represent the languages used by the majority of our suppliers.
+Suppliers are

-Each of our own mills, converting operations and our FSC certified suppliers of any wood-based materials we consume are required to complete the FSC self-declaration and in addition all FSC certificate holders are audited periodically against the FSC criteria outlined in a FSC Chain of Custody standard.
-This declaration involves explicitly agreeing not to be directly or indirectly involved in a number of unacceptable activities including violations of human rights and violations of the ILO Core Conventions as defined in the ILO Declaration on Fundamental Principles and Rights at Work.
+Each of our own mills, converting operations and our FSC certified suppliers of any wood based materials we consume are required to complete the FSC self-declaration and in addition all FSC certificate holders are audited periodically against the FSC criteria outlined in a FSC Chain of Custody standard.
+This declaration involves explicitly agreeing not to be

 To comply with the FSC core labour requirements, the organisation must: